RebelToolbox/RebelDocumentation/tutorials/best_practices/scene_organization.rst

 that parent (and likely part of that parent's scene if they aren't already).

 Does this mean nodes themselves are components?
 Not at all.
-Godot's node trees form an aggregation relationship, not one of composition.
+Rebel node trees form an aggregation relationship, not one of composition.
 But while one still has the flexibility to move nodes around, it is still best when such moves are unnecessary by default.